YuncongMa/pNet/README.md

 (B) A module for loading fMRI scans and brain template files. <br />
 (C) A module to setup computation parameters for both the group-level and individualized FNs. <br />
 (D) Surface-based visualization of both group and personalized FNs (k=17) using HCP S1200 dataset, with left panel showing a binarized atlas generated from the group FNs and the right panel showing five views of three personalized FNs.
 All the color bars of intensity maps were set from the maximum value of the map to its half value. <br />
-(E) Volume-based visualization of both group and personalized FNs (k=17) from Zhen’s multi-cohort iSTAGING study, with left panel showing a binarized atlas generated from the group FNs and the right panel showing a three-slice view of three personalized FNs. <br />
+(E) Volume-based visualization of both group and personalized FNs (k=17) from Zhen’s multi-cohort iSTAGING study, with left panel showing a binarized functional atlas generated from the group FNs and the right panel showing a three-slice view of three personalized FNs. <br />
 (F) Surface-based visualization of the maximum t value (two sample t-test, FDR correction, p-value=0.001) of sex differences of individualized FNs (k=50) of the HCP S1200 dataset. <br />
 (G) A module for quality control, showing one scan with two FNs mismatched to their group-level counterparts. <br />

+# Guideline
+1. A help document (Help_Document.pdf) is provided in the root directory and can be accessed in the app UI.
+2. Help videos are provided on a Google Drive folder: https://drive.google.com/drive/folders/1aVU99aJlFJZ5kKw2KW3wkwZKv6TBkgu_?usp=share_link

 # Installation Guideline
 1. Download the whole package and open the pNet.mlapp in MATLAB with version not older than 2018A.